Chipotle Bourbon Pumpkin Chili

 This pumpkin chili recipe calls for straightforward ingredients that you’re likely to have in your kitchen already.
 Here’s everything you need:

-- Canned pumpkin – while this might seem like an odd ingredient, it makes the broth rich and creamy and it doesn’t overpower the broth at all.
+- Canned pumpkin – while this might seem like an odd chili ingredient, it makes the broth rich and creamy and it doesn’t overpower the broth at all.

 Storing and freezing instructions